stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/installation.md

 ::: warning Note:

-* IntegrationConfig with the name `tenant-operator-config` should be present in Tenant-Operators installed namespace
+* A default IntegrationConfig with the name `tenant-operator-config` will be present in Tenant-Operators installed namespace

 :::